laramaktub/covid19/README.md

 * `Python` and `Flask`.

 * Ensure you're running the latest versions of Python `3.x` and Flask `1.x`.
+* Also to not encounter any issues when compiling from libraries such as `Flask-Babel`, be sure that you run Jinja v. `2.5.2` or later.

 > **Note:** For Mac users, it is recommended to first install **Homebrew**, as it will smooth the process of installing first dependencies.
 You can check it out [here](https://brew.sh/).